 As a not-for-profit organisation, we have an agreed mechanism with the Ministry of Defence to return all our trading surpluses back into supporting our Armed Forces either as direct financial contributions to the locations that generated it, or by investment in the facilities we operate.

 Launched in 2020, the NAAFI Fund is committed to returning a minimum of £7.5m back to Armed Forces Units to invest in their own welfare projects over the next decade.

-Armed Forces Units and welfare teams can apply for grants through the Armed Forces Covenant Fund Trust to support projects that improve the quality of life for Forces communities.
+Armed Forces Units can apply for grants through the Armed Forces Covenant Fund Trust to support projects that improve the quality of life for Forces communities.